odneill/odneill/README.md

-I'm Oliver - a PhD student at UofG working in optical neuromorphics.
+I'm Oliver - a postdoctoral researcher at UofG working in optical neuromorphics.

 I'm interested in the brain, photonic computing, and meta-learning.
-I'm currently working on novel optimisation methods for photonic neuromorphic systems.
+I'm currently working on brain sensing and retrieval, and novel optimisation methods for photonic neuromorphic systems.

 - [Gitlab](https://gitlab.com/odneill)
 - [Website](https://odneill.gitlab.io)